This article was first published in January 2019 and updated in November 2019

 If you are wondering what to do on an evening out in Little India, have you considered a fun, light hearted movie?

 One of the most entertaining things to do in Little India Singapore is watching a movie at the historical Rex Cinema.
 The cinema opened in 1946 on the former premises of the Singapore Boxing Club and screens Tamil and Hindi movies to a primarily local clientele.
+Here are some of the best movies about India to get you inspired.

 Through the decades, it has become one of the most important cultural landmarks among the Indian community in Singapore and still remains an authentic and fun experience.